Murrey Math Lines: EUR/USD, AUD/USD

 AUDUSD, “Australian Dollar vs US Dollar”

-The AUD/USD pair rebounded from the 7/8 level twice, started a new correction, and fixed below the H4 Super Trend.
-As a result, in the nearest future the market may test the daily Super Trend and the 6/8 level.
+The AUD/USD pair rebounded from the 7/8 level and resume falling.
+The closest target for bears is at the daily Super Trend and the 6/8 level.
+If later the price rebounds from these levels, the market may start a new ascending correction.

-As we can see at the H1 chart, Super Trends formed “bearish cross”.
-Taking into account that the price is already moving below the 3/8 level, the pair may continue falling towards the 0/8 one during the day.
-If later the market rebounds from the latter level, it may resume moving upwards.
+As we can see at the H1 chart, the pair is consolidating below Super Trends and may test them during the day.
+Later, the market may resume falling towards the 0/8 level.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.